wongak626/IN-silico-Restriction-Digest-Tool/ReadMe.md

 ## Contact Information

-If there are any questions about this project, feel free to contact me at this email:
+If there are any questions about this project, feel free to contact me:
-Email: wongak626@gmail.com
+Email - wongak626@gmail.com